CharbelMansourr/Environment-Specific-Microphone-Array-Based-3D-Sound-Source-Localization-System/README.md

 Environment-Specific Microphone Array-Based 3D Sound Source Localization System

-Submitted in fulfillment of the requirements for the ENGINEERING DEGREE IN ELECTRICAL AND ELECTRONICS ENGINEERING
+Submitted in fulfillment of the requirements for the ENGINEERING DEGREE IN ELECTRICAL AND ELECTRONICS ENGINEERING(mention: Excellent)

 In this work, a microphone array is used in combination with a machine learning approach to estimate the position of a sound source in three different